HIGH POINT — Starting this summer, High Point University will be one of the host sites for the Governor's School of North Carolina.

 In a news release issued by the State Board of Education and the N.C.
 Department of Public Instruction, state education officials said High Point University "offers an innovative and transformational campus" for the western campus.

-Each Governor’s School campus can take up to 325 rising juniors and seniors, who are nominated by their schools and school systems to attend.
-During the 51/2-week program, students can take classes in liberal arts, language, and performing and visual arts.
+Each Governor's School campus can take up to 325 rising juniors and seniors, who are nominated by their schools and school districts to attend.
+During the five-and-a-half-week program, students can take classes in liberal arts, language and performing and visual arts.
 The curriculum is largely the same at the two campuses.

 North Carolina's Governor's School is the nation's oldest statewide summer residential program for talented high school students.

-Students selected for this year’s Governor’s School were notified earlier this month.
-The summer 2019 program is scheduled to start June 16.
+Students selected for this year's Governor's School were notified earlier this month.
+The summer 2019 program starts June 16.